 “few neighborhoods currently have parking permit programs, and the city is looking to enact new policies to address parking shortages where they exist.
 Everyone who lives in those residential districts will be entitled to parking; however, it will not be free”.

 However, the highly anticipated permit program never came to fruition.
-After a year-long public process and receiving support from both neighborhoods and city staff , the residential permit program was blocked from even getting a vote by Commission Amanda Fritz.
+After a year-long public process and receiving support from both neighborhoods and city staff , the residential permit program was blocked from even getting a vote by Commissioner Amanda Fritz.
 Subsequently, all documents and information about the residential permit program were removed from the project website.